 Unsustainable land management and land use

-Map 10.8: Change in land disturbance index, approximately from 2003–2013
+Map 10.10: Change in the land disturbance index from approximately 2005–17

-Table 10.3: Change in land disturbance index (LDI) from approximately 2003-2013, by LLS region
+Table 10.3: Change in the land disturbance index from approximately 2005–17 by LLS region

 |Local Land Service region||Change in land disturbance index (units)|

 Trend in best management practices in the south-west of the Western LLS region

 Changed population and settlement patterns